brenden17/Realtime-Trend-with-Flask-on-Redis/readme.md

 ## How to get keyword
 The system clusters words of titles from abc.net.au, then counts each words.
 It suggests the highest scored word according to given word.

+NewspaperRosource fetchs new atitle's titles every one hours.
+It weights word appearance occurrence.

 ![alt text](https://github.com/brenden17/Realtime-Trend-with-Flask-on-Redis/blob/master/img/result.png "image")
 27/Jan/2016